 Figuring out your aperture is important to learn in tandem with shutter speed.
-If you are unsure of aperture, visit the photography tutorials “Aperture Setting” and “Aperture F Number“.
-By going through these tutorials we will be able to focus purely on changing the setting to best fit your photography needs for each picture you take.
+If you are unsure of the aperture, visit the

 The shortcut for the aperture priority mode is shown as either “A” or “Av”.

-As a side note, the aperture is what is telling the camera how much light to bring into the camera.
-Use a large aperture for low lighting and a small aperture for deeper depth of field.
-The larger the aperture setting number the smaller the hold will be that lets in the light.
+As a side note, the aperture is what tells the camera how much light to bring into the camera.
+Use a large aperture for low lighting and a small aperture for a deeper depth of field.
+The larger the aperture setting number, the smaller the hold will be that lets in the light.

 Aperture sets how wide the lens opening is when you take a picture.
 The wider it opens, the more light it lets in.
 Also, the wider it opens up, the more blurry the background and foreground of your image.

 When you are setting the number on your camera, the lower the number, the wider it opens.
 I just try to remember that the aperture is the one that is backward.
 The lower the number, the more light in it and the more blurred the background is.
 Does that make sense?

 Aperture Setting Exercise

 Grab your camera and figure out how to set it to aperture priority mode. (on the canon rebel, you set it to AV, and you can raise or lower the aperture by turning the dial on the top left of your camera to the right or left.

 Incidentally, in order to go to the lowest available aperture on your lens, you need to have it zoomed all the way out.
 I think most lenses that come with the canon rebel these days have a 3.5 lens, which means the lowest available aperture to you is 3.5, in order to dial it down that far, your lens must be zoomed all the way out.)